lucascompython/speed-comparison/README.md

 I'm no expert in all these languages, so take my results with a grain of salt.<br>
 The speed of the language does not determine its quality.
 <!-- Also the findings just show how good the languages can handle floating point operations, which is only one aspect of a programming language. -->
-I'm not doing any optomization in these tests YET I will add an optimized version for each language.

 You are also more than welcome to contribute and help me.